Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 Simplicity, brevity and clarity of content on your page impacts the bounce rate.
 If it is not aligned with your users’ needs and intent, expect those over 70% bounce rate.

 Use simple power words to hold on the attention and interest of your user and keep the content language as simple as their routine language.
-Doing A/B testing can help you decide the best performing pages content, placements and design.
+Doing A/B testing can help you decide the best-performing pages content, placements and design.

 6. Page Loading Speed